PierfrancescoSoffritti/android-youtube-player/README.md

 ## Why does this library exists?

 This library has been developed out of necessity.
 The official library provided by Google for the integration of YouTube videos into Android apps is the [YouTube Android Player API](https://developers.google.com/youtube/android/player/).
 Its many bugs and the total lack of support from Google made it impossible to use in production.
-I've tried to use it but my app was crashing because of internal bugs in Google's player, ([sone bugs have 3+ years old bug reports](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and, at the moment, no update has been released for almost a year.
-This library provides a stable and open source alternative to the official YouTube Player.
+When I have tried to use it, my app was crashing because of internal bugs in Google's player, ([some bugs have 3+ years old bug reports](https://code.google.com/p/gdata-issues/issues/detail?id=4395)) and, at the moment, no update has been released for almost a year.
+From there I decided to build my own player.

 Apps using this library: (send me an email if you want to add your app to the list)